Resources & FAQs

 What is the CAEP?

-The Climate Action Enhancement Package (CAEP) is a new initiative developed by the NDC Partnership.
-It is designed to deliver targeted, fast-track support to achieve two overarching objectives:
+The Climate Action Enhancement Package (CAEP) is an initiative developed by the NDC Partnership, designed to deliver targeted, fast-track support to achieve two overarching objectives:

 - Enhance countries’ nationally determined contributions (NDCs), including by raising ambition, as part of the Paris Agreement’s NDC update process; and